drakkar-lig/walt-python-packages/doc/walt/doc/md/node-reboot.md

 Bootup procedures are implemented differently based on the current boot mode of the node.
 Check-out [`walt help show boot-modes`](boot-modes.md) for more info about boot modes.

-### Network boot mode

-In this default mode of operation, the node stacks two filesystem layers:
+In the default boot mode called `network-volatile`, the node stacks two filesystem layers:
 - at the bottom, the WalT image is mounted as a read-only network filesystem;
 - at the top, a read-write layer is mounted in the RAM of the node.
-All created files and file modifications will be handled by the read-write layer, which means in the RAM of the node, and cleared up when the node reboots (which ensures reproducibility at each reboot).
+All created files and file modifications will be handled by the read-write layer, which mean in the RAM of the node, and cleared up when the node reboots (which ensures reproducibility at each reboot).
 As a side effect of these RAM-only modifications, `walt node reboot` does not bother shutting down the OS services properly in this case, even if we call it a "soft-reboot": it calls the bare `busybox reboot -f` command directly, allowing for faster reboots.

+With the other boot modes, soft-reboots involve a proper shutdown of the OS services, so the procedure is a little longer.

-WalT provides a way for users to alter this reboot procedure: they may provide an executable file `/bin/walt-network-reboot` (`/bin/walt-reboot` is accepted too for backward compatibility) in the WALT image.
+WalT provides a way for users to alter the soft-reboot procedure: they may provide an executable file named `/bin/walt-network-reboot` (`/bin/walt-reboot` is accepted too for backward compatibility), or `/bin/walt-hybrid-reboot` depending on the boot mode, in the WALT image.
 In this case, this executable will be executed instead of the bare `busybox reboot -f` command for soft-rebooting.
 This can be used for implementing an optimized reboot procedure, such as using `kexec` and avoiding long hardware reboot delays on server-class nodes.
 The default images we provide for pc-x86-64 and pc-x86-32 machines are equipped with such a hook for kexec rebooting.

 One notable exception is virtual nodes, which will never use this custom executable for rebooting, even if present.
 In fact, rebooting virtual nodes is already fast: obviously, it does not involve